Cholmes24/JID-0338/README.md

   * Connection Handler:

-    * Before connecting, replace the example username and password in config.py with your credentials.
+    * Before connecting, replace the sample username and password in config.py with your credentials.

         This includes changing the user in config.py: line 29 and changing the DB_PASSWORD in .env.sample: line 1.

         Note that this is a sample .env file and we highly suggest creating your own .env file to store your environment variables.

         If you choose to create a new .env, be sure to change config.py: line 7 from `load_dotenv(path.join(basedir, '.env.sample'))` to `load_dotenv(path.join(basedir, '.env'))`

     * Open a command prompt window and navigate to the directory where the app.py file is located.